 Here are five tips to help you on your journey

-- Know what glycemic index means—The higher the number on a scale of 0-100, the more likely it will go to belly fat.
+- Know what glycemic index means.
+The higher the number on a scale, the more likely it will go to belly fat.

-- Limit simple (high glycemic) carbs at night—This is especially true if you are stressed or sleep deprived.
+- Limit simple (high glycemic) carbs at night. – This is especially true if you are experiencing stress or lack of sleep.